leedrake5/Russia-Ukraine/README.md

 ## Unit Type
 ![alt text](https://raw.githubusercontent.com/leedrake5/Russia-Ukraine/master/Plots/current_unit_type.jpg?)
 Here, Ukranian strategy is abundantly clear.
 It has targeted Russian logistics operations (higher bar = more Russian losses) to an overwhelming degree.
-Russians have focusesd on anti-air systems (lower bar = more Ukranian losses), though remarkably despite this focus Ukranian's still have an almost 2-1 edge on taking these systems out.
+Russians have focused on anti-air systems (lower bar = more Ukranian losses), though remarkably despite this focus Ukranian's still have an almost 2-1 edge on taking these systems out.

 # Conclusions